windsurfer99/ST_StreamLabs-Water-Flow/README.md

 This displays the gallons used this calendar year (as reported by the StreamLabs cloud).
 ## Idiosyncrasies
 ### Polling
-I was not able to determine a method to subscribe for StreamLabs alerts using an API Key interface (I assume a mechanism doesn't
+I was not able to determine a method to subscribe for StreamLabs alerts using an API Key interface (I assume a mechanism doesn't exist).
+Therefore the Service Manager polls the StreamLabs cloud every 3 minutes for a change in alerts.
+I picked this as a compromise to not overload the cl
 ### Water Usage